-- Far ahead of their peers, on average they are at scale for 10 initiatives and have completed pilots on six further initiatives. - They have either completed pilots or achieved scale on nearly all key initiatives, with exceptions only on forefront projects like drones (15% pursuing) and 7% pursuing virtual reality (VR). - The overall consistency of progress across initiatives is remarkable, and shows that a comprehensive approach is required to attain leadership.
-It also implies possible synergy across initiatives, where success in one area like big data may provide core capabilities for another like internet of things devices.
-Aruba Networks has projected that 87% of health care organizations will be using that technology by this year. - Even in the forefront category, where progress is understandably less advanced than the others, there is still consistency across initiatives.
+- Far ahead of their peers, on average they are at scale for 10 initiatives and have completed pilots on seven further initiatives. - They have either completed pilots or achieved scale on nearly all key initiatives, with the lone exception being drones (14% pursuing). - The overall consistency of progress across initiatives is remarkable, and shows that a comprehensive approach is required to attain leadership.
+It also implies possible synergy across initiatives, where success in one area like big data may provide core capabilities for another initiative like internet of things devices.
+Wearable technology is gaining a greater foothold in the life science industry, from sensors embedded in pills to expanding health features in the Apple Watch. - Even in the forefront category, where progress is understandably less advanced than the others, there is still consistency across initiatives.
 From our discussions with industry executives and experts, this highlights a "lean forward" mindset that embraces the understanding that today's advanced technologies will become a vital part of tomorrow's operating system.